Understanding the meter type you have and exactly how to read it is just as important as having your gas and electric bills explained to you.

 All you have to do is read and record the numbers from left to right; make sure you include all the preceding zeros as well.

-How to read your digital two rate digital meters (single display)
+How to read your digital two-rate meters

 Economy 7 and Economy 10 meters require two readings, as a daytime reading and a nighttime reading are required for these types of tariffs (also known as differential tariffs).